 Alongside this, the fact that the AC unit recycles the air means that any viruses and bacteria in the air are simply being moved around your house.
 This will increase the likelihood of you contracting the virus and developing a sore throat.

 Of course, the filters in your AC unity should prevent this from happening.
-But, if the filters aren’t replaced often enough you may find that they are not effective at capturing all the allergens in your home.
+An HVAC technician with good HVAC training will replace the filters every time they service your unit, but if the filters aren’t replaced often enough you may find that they are not effective at capturing all the allergens in your home.
 This is one of the reasons the filters should be cleaned regularly and replaced as per the guidelines that came with your unit.

 If you commonly suffer from allergies and other issues then you will be more prone to a sore throat from your AC unit.
 This is why you’ll need to be extra attentive to throat issues and looking after your AC properly.

-A regularly serviced and maintained AC unit shouldn’t increase your risk of a sore throat.
+A regularly serviced and maintained AC unit shouldn’t increase your risk of compressor breakdown or a sore throat.
 If you are experiencing one it’s a sign that your AC unit needs a little love.
 The sooner you have it looked at the sooner your throat will feel better.
+You could get in touch with an HVAC contractor in Jacksonville, FL or wherever you’re based to help you out.